 NASCAR and the industry’s green efforts showcased in front of millions of fans each week is a major shift in the way things were done 10, 15, 20 years ago.
-NASCAR, the racetracks, teams, drivers and industry partners alike are leading a charge in sustainability and doing business in an environmentally friendly manner.
+NASCAR, the racetracks, teams, drivers and industry partners alike are working hard to lead a charge in environmental sustainability and doing business in the most environmentally friendly manner possible.

 Below are examples of what NASCAR teams, drivers and tracks are doing.